EcoDynIZW/d6/README.md

 The following templates are available for now:

--   *EcoDynIZW Basic*: Template for a basic Rmarkdown research report (mostly empty)
+-   *EcoDynIZW Basic*: Template for a basic Rmarkdown research report including bits of codes and comments to get started
--   *EcoDynIZW Data*: Template for an Rmarkdown research report for data import and cleaning
+-   *EcoDynIZW Minimal*: Template for an Rmarkdown research report (almost empty)

 <br>